Uriopass/Egregoria/ARCHITECTURE.md

 ## 3D Graphics

-Most of the 3D graphics code is in the `wgpu_engine` crate.
+Most of the 3D graphics code is in the `engine` crate.
 It uses a basic forward renderer.
 Some notable features you could add would be cascaded shadow maps, PBR and clustered lighting.

 As the name hints, it uses wgpu as the rendering backend which is multi-backend (vulkan, dx12 and metal).